confluentinc/ksql/docs-md/tutorials/basics-docker.md

       is a STRING, as is the case here.

 !!! note
-      The data generated has the same value in the Kafka record's key as is in the userId field in the value.
+      The data generated has the same value in the {{ site.ak }} record's key as is in the userId field in the value.
 Specifying `key='userId'` in the WITH clause above lets ksqlDB know this.
 This information will be used later allow joins against the table to use the more